Recursive Program Synthesis from Sketches and Mixed-Quantifier Properties: Our Synthesis Algorithm

 Suppose we have an explicit list $L$ of concepts from the grammar $G$ and that there is just one sketch $\Sk$ in $\Msk$.
 Let $L_h$ be the list of concepts in $L$ that are generated by the non-terminal of the hole $h$; i.e., those concepts in $L$ that are appropriate to use to fill $h$.
 To enumerate all emergents for $\Sk$, we need only enumerate all tuples in $L_{h_1}\times \ldots \times L_{h_k}$, where $h_1,\ldots,h_k$ are the holes in $\Sk$.
 To enumerate completions, we simply substitute each tuple into $\Sk$.
 In general, there are multiple sketches in $\Msk$, and we can apply this procedure to each sketch independently and take a union.
 As for concept enumeration, we can use an on-the-fly product construction to lazily enumerate $L_{h_1}\times \ldots \times L_{h_k}$ for each sketch.

-\paragraph{On-the-fly Candidate Enumeration.}
+\paragraph{On-the-fly Candidate Enumeration}

-We have shown how to lazily enumerate concepts from the grammar $G$ and how to lazily enumerate emergents from an explicit list of concepts.
 Fig.~\ref{fig:enum-algo} shows how to lazily enumerate emergents from a lazily enumerated list of concepts (rather than an explicit list).
 At a high level, the method repeatedly tries to obtain a new emergent by querying each emergent space and querying the concept space for a new concept when all emergent spaces are exhausted under the current list of concepts.
 Line~\ref{ln:emsp-loop} loops over each emergent space, and queries each one for a new emergent (line~\ref{ln:emsp-next}).
 If an emergent is found, it is returned (line~\ref{ln:emsp-return}).
 If no emergent is found, the concept space is queried for a new concept.
 If the concept space is exhausted (line~\ref{ln:consp-exhausted}), then the entire candidate space is exhausted, and \None is returned.
 Otherwise, the new concept is added to each emergent space (lines~\ref{ln:emsp-add-loop} and~\ref{ln:emsp-add}).
 Once a new concept is added, the loop repeats and the emergent spaces have a chance to produce an emergent with the new concept.
 The emergent spaces maintain a chain of lazy products and they extend this chain with new lazy products whenever a new concept is added.
 These new lazy products capture all emergents that use the new concept along with the previously cached concepts.

 Although on-the-fly enumeration allows us to obtain a new candidate program without generating an explicit list of programs all at once, this enumeration strategy is still not sufficient in practice.
 We will now discuss how to learn syntactic constraints from counterexamples to prune the search space, then we return to enumeration strategies that take advantage of these constraints.